-(Procedures 6 and 7 apply to all non-federal entities.)
+(Procedures 6-8 apply to all non-federal entities.)

 - 6. Review the non-federal entity's procedures for verifying that an entity with which it plans to enter into a covered transaction is not debarred, suspended, or otherwise excluded (2 CFR sections 200.212 and 200.318(h); 2 CFR section 180.300; 48 CFR section 52.209-6). - 7.
-Select a sample of procurements and subawards and test whether the non-federal entity followed its procedures before entering into a covered transaction.
+Select a sample of procurements and subawards and test whether the non-federal entity followed its procedures before entering into a covered transaction. - 8.
+Select a sample of procurement agreements for infrastructure projects subject to BABAA and test whether the non-federal entity included the Buy America domestic preference provisions in each agreement, or obtained a BABAA waiver.